SenayYakut/JavaScript-/README.md

  * There are two predominant models for how scope works.
 The first of these is by far the most common, used by the vast majority of programming languages.
 It's called Lexical Scope,

+* Lexical scope means that scope is defined by author-time decisions of where functions are declared.
+The lexing phase of compilation is essentially able to know where and how all identifiers are declared, and thus predict how they will be looked-up during execution.

 # Dynamic Scope

-The other model, which is still used by some languages (such as Bash scripting, some modes in Perl, etc.) is called Dynamic Scope.
+* The other model, which is still used by some languages (such as Bash scripting, some modes in Perl, etc.) is called Dynamic Scope.